Saudi coalition blames Iran for drone strike that crippled oil output

 He added that he was confident the oil market “is resilient and will respond positively”.

-Iran has denied blame for the attacks but its Yemeni allies have promised more strikes to come.
+While Iran has denied blame, its Yemeni allies have promised more strikes to come.

 Houthi military spokesman Yahya Sarea said the group carried out Saturday’s pre-dawn attack with drones, including some powered by jet engines.

-US officials say they believe that the attacks came from the opposite direction, possibly from Iran itself rather than Yemen, and may have involved cruise missiles.
+US officials say they believe the attacks came from the opposite direction, possibly from Iran itself rather than Yemen, and might have involved cruise missiles.

-Wherever the attacks were launched, however, they believe Iran is to blame.

-However, Iran has denied a role in specific attacks, including bombings of tankers in the Gulf and previous strikes claimed by the Houthis.

-Russia and China said it was wrong to jump to conclusions about who was to blame for the attack on Saudi Arabia.
+Russia and China have said it was wrong to jump to conclusions about the blame for the weekend strikes.

-Britain – Washington’s close ally but wary of its hardline Iran policy – stopped short of ascribing blame but described the assault as a “wanton violation of international law”.
+Britain – a close ally of Washington but wary of its hardline Iran policy – stopped short of ascribing blame but described the assault as a “wanton violation of international law”.